thefrontside/microstates/README.md

 If you passed `shop.filtered` to a React component, this React component would re-render every time that the parent component's render function is called even though neither `products` nor `filter` is changed.

 This is a very different story in Microstates because Microstate instances are immutable.
-There is no need for property tracking, because properties can not change.
-In Microstates, it's safe to automatically cache getters because for any state they can only ever have one result.
+There is no need for property tracking, since properties can not change.
+It's safe to automatically cache getters because for any state they can only ever have one result.

 Here is how this example would look in Microstates,